-This study investigates the feasibility of such a task with a terminal an ultimate goal of Arctic-wide monitoring of sea ice sea-ice deformation.
-In this context, a classification method consistently applicable to multiple satellite platforms with various spatial resolution, frequencies, and spatial and temporal coverage is desirable to utilize the advantages of each platform their respective advantages.
-This study is a first step towards this goal, which explores how the cross-platform application of a SAR
+This study investigates the feasibility of such a task with a terminal goal of Arctic-wide monitoring of sea ice deformation.
+In this context, a classification method consistently applicable to multiple satellite platforms with various spatial resolution, frequencies, and spatial and temporal coverage is desirable to utilize the advantages of each platform.
+This study is a first step towards this goal, which explores how the cross-platform application of a SAR image classifier between two C-band SAR platforms, S1 and RS2, is influenced by their comparative SAR characteristics.
+This is achieved by examining the transferability of training sets of various ice types between these two sensors in sea ice classification using manually derived reference

-- 75 image classifier between two C-band SAR platforms, classifier between S1 and RS2, data is influenced by their comparative SAR characteristics.
-This is achieved by examining the transferability of training sets of various ice types classification training sets between these two sensors in sea ice classification using manually derived reference polygons.
-These two SAR sensors .
-S1 and RS2 are widely used for sea ice monitoring, and their wide-swath acquisition modes provide extensive spatial and temporal coverage for Arctic-wide sea ice analyses (Zakhvatkina et al., 2019).
-This transfer learning process is theoretically feasible as - 80 the two sensors are expected to yield the same radiometrically calibrated normalized radar cross section (backscatter coefficient, or σ^0) values for the same surface, as they operate at the same center frequency (5.405 GHz).
-Studies have confirmed that these two sensors they yield consistent ocean feature extraction results (Van Wychen et al., 2019), and other studies have used the fusion of coincident SAR data in different bands in sea ice classification (Dabboor et al., 2017; Lehtiranta et al., 2015).
-However, these two sensors S1 and RS2 differ in various other SAR parameters (Table 1, more details discussed in - 85 Section 2), thus requiring detailed examination of between-sensor differences in sea ice backscatter, and potential re-training in cross-platform application of SAR classifiers. based on which the transferability of training can be assessed.
+- 70 polygons.
+These two SAR sensors are widely used for sea ice monitoring, and their wide-swath acquisition modes provide extensive spatial and temporal coverage for Arctic-wide sea ice analyses (Zakhvatkina et al., 2019).
+This transfer learning process is theoretically feasible as the two sensors are expected to yield the same radiometrically calibrated normalized radar cross section (backscatter coefficient, or $\sigma^0$ ) values for the same surface, as they operate at the same center frequency (5.405 GHz).
+Studies have confirmed that these two sensors yield consistent ocean feature extraction results (Van Wychen et al., 2019), - 75 and other studies have used the fusion of coincident SAR data in different bands in sea ice classification (Dabboor et al., 2017; Lehtiranta et al., 2015).
+However, these two sensors differ in various other SAR parameters (Table 1, more details discussed in Section 2), thus requiring detailed examination of between-sensor differences in sea ice backscatter, and potential re-training in cross-platform application of SAR classifiers.

 This study focuses this examination on sea ice surrounding the Norwegian young sea ICE 2015 (N-ICE2015) expedition north of Svalbard at the western end of the Transpolar Drift (Granskog et al., 2017, 2018), to utilize expert knowledge of co-authors who participated in the campaign in the process of training set derivation.
-The SAR classifier used for transfer an image property, and remedied by a global correction based on the approximate linear decrease rate in the log-domain (Zakhvatkina et al., 2019; Toyota et al., 2020).
-However, per-class IA correction is found to be necessary as the decrease rates

-90 learning is a newly developed sea ice classifier based on Arctic-wide training for S1 EW data (Lohse et al., 2020), which training (Lohse et al., 2020).
-This classifier provides a novel solution to the effect of surface-type-dependent change of SAR backscatter intensity with incident angle (IA).
-The decrease of SAR backscatter intensity with IA is traditionally treated as
+The SAR classifier used for transfer learning is a newly developed sea ice classifier based on Arctic-wide training for S1 EW data (Lohse et al., 2020), which provides a novel solution to the effect of surface-type-dependent change of SAR backscatter intensity with incident angle (IA).
+The decrease of SAR backscatter intensity with IA is traditionally treated as an image property, and remedied by a global